First-Year Applicants, Regular Decision Checklist

 The college will, however, continue to require standardized testing (SAT or ACT) for the following populations of applicants: international students other than those who have attended an English-language-based school for at least three years (see policy below), homeschooled students and students attending secondary schools offering written evaluations without accompanying grades.
 Applicants for the Porter Presidential Scholarships in Science and Mathematics are encouraged to submit SAT/ACT and any SAT subject tests in math and science.

 Specifically, for international students, we require applicants to submit SAT I or ACT scores if English is not your first language and you have not attended a high school for at least three years where English is the only language of instruction.
-The TOEFL or IELTS is also required if English is not your first language.
-If you have attended a high school for at least three years where English is the only language of instruction, or if you are enrolled in an IB diploma program, TOEFL/IELTS is not required.
+The TOEFL, IELTS or Duolingo English Test is also required if English is not your first language.
+If you have attended a high school for at least three years where English is the only language of instruction, or if you are enrolled in an IB diploma program, TOEFL/IELTS/Duolingo English Test is not required.